asyncapi/asyncapi-react/docs/usage/web-component.md

 ## Usage in frameworks

-Check how to use the web-component in:
+Check how to use the Web Component in:

 - [Angular](./angular.md#web-component)